|$1,199 – $1,699||Price Range||$898 – $1,598|

 Bottom line, if you weigh over ~230 pounds, we’d recommend Awara over Nectar.

-Nectar is an all-foam mattress that is made up of four foam layers.
+Nectar is an all-foam mattress that is made up of three foam layers.
 Here’s a quick summary of each layer within the bed.

 - Standard Foam Base Support – As the name implies, this 7″ layer serves as the bed’s foundation.